hanyhesham/VIwell-Tech-Assessments/QA/Mobile-Automation/README.md

 ## How to submit your work

-Create a public repo on Github and push your code on it. then share the link back with the team.
+Create a public repo on Github and push your code on it. then share the link back with us.